okohll/abdocs/content/docs/views/joins/types-of-join.md

 weight: 90
 description: Left outer, inner and cross joins
 ---
-Here's a youtube video explaining the concept of joins and running through the various types.
+Here's a Youtube video explaining the concept of joins and running through the various types.

 {{< youtube 9yeOJ0ZMUYw >}}

-Just rememer, when using third party resources to learn about joins (or other SQL features), you don't need to write the SQL code in agileBase, it's generated for you behind the scenes.
+Just remember, when using third party resources to learn about joins (or other SQL features), you don't need to write the SQL code in agileBase, it's generated for you behind the scenes.

 ## Left outer and inner joins
 The left outer join is the default type used when a join is added to a view in agileBase.
 It suits most cases, but can be changed after join creation if needed.